How to contribute to Anaconda#

-Join the mailing lists to help other users answer questions, debug issues, and suggest solutions.
+Join the Anaconda community to help other users answer questions, debug issues, and suggest solutions.

-If you want to get involved in contributing code for Anaconda, conda, or conda-build, we recommend collaborating with others, resolving bug issues, and submitting pulll requests with those resolutions.
+If you want to get involved in contributing code for Anaconda, conda, or conda-build, Anaconda recommends collaborating with others, resolving bug issues, and submitting pull requests with those resolutions.

 Notice an error or gap in our documentation?
 We welcome pull requests for conda and conda-build documentation improvements and additions.

 If a documentation change is needed in Distribution, open a ticket on anaconda-issues.

 Example documentation contribution#

 Follow the directions below to submit a documentation PR using the GitHub interface.

 Select “Edit on GitHuB” on the page needing the edit.

 Commit your changes.